hiwa-house/recipes/docs/cooking/fried_fish.md

 ---

 - [ ] **840	grams**	peanut oil *(4 cups)*
-- [ ] **454	grams**	cod fillet, cut into 30-60 gram pieces

 ## 🔪 steps
+1. Dry fish with paper towel and place on baking sheet.
+Season generously with salt and lemon zest.
+Transfer to refrigerator and rest uncovered for 2 hours.
-1. Whisk together batter flour, cornstarch, baking powder, kosher salt, ground black pepper, and paprika in a medium bowl to combine.
-Mix together beer and vodka separately, then slowly add the beer mixture to the flour mixture, whisking just until the batter has the texture of thick paint.
-Rest batter for 10 mins.
+2. Whisk together batter flour, cornstarch, baking powder, kosher salt, ground black pepper, and paprika in a medium bowl to combine.
+Mix together beer and vodka separately, then slowly add the beer mixture to the flour mixture, whisking just until the batter has the texture of thin paint.
+Rest batter while the oil heats, approximately 5-10 minutes.
-2. Heat the oil to 350°F in a large wok over medium-high heat.
+3. Heat the oil to 350°F in a large wok over medium-high heat.
 Add the dusting flour to a medium bowl.
 Toss the fish pieces in the flour until evenly coated.
-3. When the oil and batter are ready, transfer fish to batter and turn to coat.
+4. When the oil and batter are ready, transfer fish to batter and turn to coat.
 Working one piece at a time, pick up the fish and allow excess batter to drip back into the bowl.
 Carefully lower it into the hot oil.
 Repeat with remaining fish.
-4. Cook, shaking the pan gently and agitating the oil with a wire mesh spider or tongs constantly, turning the fish until it is golden brown and crisp on all sides, about 8 minutes total.
+5. Cook, shaking the pan gently and agitating the oil with a wire mesh spider or tongs constantly, turning the fish until it is golden brown and crisp on all sides, about 6-8 minutes total.
-5. Transfer to a paper towel-lined plate and season immediately with salt.
+6. Transfer to a paper towel-lined plate and season immediately with salt.
 Serve on a bed of shredded cabbage with tartar sauce and chips.

 ## ✏️ notes
+* Replace cornstarch with rice flour?
-*
+* Eliminate dusting flour?

 ## 🔗 sources
 https://ethanchlebowski.com/cooking-techniques-recipes/beer-battered-fish-sandwich